recogni/interview/README.md

 3. Make sure there are no exit codes in the make process.
 4. Verify that you have a decent mic, and a quiet place to talk to us from.

+## What can I expect?

+Please expect to have 2-3 technical sessions which last from 45 minutes to an hour each.
+You are free to have a browser window open to google, or look up various man pages, APIs and what-have-yous.

 ## Other things?

 For all other items, please feel free to email `jobs@recogni.com` with your full name and the words `"Interview Query"` somewhere in the subject of the email (or reach out to one of us from our website!).